Food and Bowl Guarding Aggressive Dogs

 The belief that the dog is being disloyal and biting the hand that feeds it is, unfortunately, commonplace.

 Back to young Kai.
-When he growled, (just a low almost subliminal rumble, but a subtle threat no less).
-I did not react or even look at him nor chastise him in any way.
+When he growled just a low grumble but a subtle threat no less, I did not react or even look at him nor chastise him in any way.